theswayamsarthak/zura-ai/README.md

 A production-ready web application that leverages computer vision and deep learning to automatically detect rooftop structures, identify existing solar panel installations, and estimate solar energy generation potential from satellite imagery.

+This is part of an application developed for Guna Solar Pvt.
+Ltd., Chennai, India

 ---

 ## Overview